 In 2020, the European Commission presented proposals to enshrine in legislation the European Union's political commitment to be climate neutral by 2050, titled The European Climate Law.
-These proposals will have implications for Ireland's energy and emission targets and other national targets set out in the Government's 'Climate Action Plan 2019 To Tackle Climate Breakdown', in any future National Mitigation Plan and in the National Energy and Climate Plan (NECP).
+These proposals have influenced Ireland's energy and emission targets and other national targets set out in the Government's 'Climate Action Plan 2021 Securing Our Future' and will influence any future National Mitigation Plan and the National Energy and Climate Plan (NECP).